NishantTheProgrammer/NishantTheProgrammer/README.md

 me = "Hello World 👋" +

 """
-For now I'm just a curious tech students who have good technical skills and great thinking ability, adaptation of a new technology isn't a big deal for me.
+For now I'm just a curious tech student who have good technical skills and great thinking ability, adaptation of a new technology isn't a big deal for me.